farwaali08/bikesharing/README.md

 ![alt_text](https://github.com/farwaali08/bikesharing/blob/ece047f91dc26cd2846b2d1c2404a34d99a4c783/Images/7.png)

 The User Checkout Times graphic displays the number of trips by duration, and indicates that the vast majority of rides are under 20 minutes in length, with a peak at around 10 minutes.
-The number of rides drops dramatically around the 30-minute mark, which is likely due to the [surcharge](https://help.citibikenyc.com/hc/en-us/articles/360032024912-How-long-can-I-keep-a-bike-out-) that is applied after 30 minutes of usage (and of course, the mechanics of
+The number of rides drops dramatically around the 30-minute mark, which is likely due to the [surcharge](https://help.citibikenyc.com/hc/en-us/articles/360032024912-How-long-can-I-keep-a-bike-out-) that is applied after 30 minutes of usage (and of course, the mechanics of riding a bike for that duration).

 ### STARTING & ENDING LOCATIONS